Zorba, Male Belly Dancer

 Bell later collaborated with Germany's Messerschmidt; the "Bell-Messerschmidt" machines, as well as some of the tiny ones such as mine, shared an identical green color.
 This originally lead me to believe that the beige color came first, as the Messerschmidt collaboration didn't start until the mid to late 50s - and mine bears a date stamp of 16 December 1952.
 HOWEVER, I've since ran across reference to a green Bell Sewing Machine that apparently bore a manufacture date in 1953, apparently well before the Messerschmidt collaboration.
 So obviously, I haven't a clue!
 I also haven't a clue what the situation was with the two different case styles other than it appears that the briefcase style was more prevalent.
 So far, the very few pictures of the larger, non-briefcase style case that I've seen have all had green machines in them.

 More on the Messerschmidt collaboration can be seen in the Needlebar's Link opens in new window Bell picture gallery, as well as mention of some Bells (other models) being imported from Japan and a second German manufacturer, Kaiser-Gritzner.
+I have since learned that some of the German Bells were made by the Adler sewing machine company.
 My little Bell, however, was made in the United States as "Made in USA" is clearly visible.
-This "Micro-Bell" may have been the only Bell model made in the US.
+This "Micro-Bell" may have been the only Bell model made in the US - indeed I'm now speculating that this was the ONLY model they actually manufactured themselves.
 However, the US wasn't the only country this model was manufactured - see below.

 My machine has no sign whatsoever of a serial number - I have seen multiple eBay auctions of serialized machines; apparently serialization wasn't done until later production runs.
-I'd like to see if they still stamped the build date inside a serialized machine.
+I'd been wondering if they still stamped the build date inside a serialized machine - they did not:

-The first thing I did was to clean it up, and oil everything - it was very dry.
-I even had to oil the latches on the briefcase, they were dry too!
-There was a rubber pad on the bottom which was disintegrating - I removed it and replaced it with a reproduction hand cut from similar rubber (turned out that wetsuit rubber was the ticket).
+In both cases, the first thing I did was to clean them up, and oil everything - they were very dry.
+I even had to oil the latches on the briefcases, they were dry too!
+There was a rubber pad on the bottom which was disintegrating (in both cases: they're notorious for this) - I removed them and replaced with a reproduction hand cut from similar rubber (turned out that wetsuit rubber was the ticket).

 A note about revision levels.
 The reproduction manual clearly shows a couple of differences between my machine, and what is depicted therein.
 It shows a "N" for Neutral position for the Forward/Reverse switch.
 There is seemingly no mechanical difference as I can slip mine into a Neutral position also.
 In addition, the manual shows a more complex thread path using thread guides that aren't present on my machine - nor on any others I've seen pictures of good enough to be able to tell.
 There were also at least two different styles of tensioner knobs.